vasilakisfil/Introspected-REST/README.md

 to transform their existing JSON to JSON-LD but also to not require breaking changes to your existing API, which makes it backwards compatible with any current deployed API.

-**Here, we will serve it to the client through the introspectived process, which could be confusing to the client, specifically could potentially break the JSON-LD spec unless we create Media Type shim for it.
+Here, we will serve it to the client through the introspectived process, which could be confusing to the client, specifically could potentially break the JSON-LD spec unless we create Media Type **shim** for it that specifies the missing points.
-If this is not desirable or even possible, then we can also abuse the case of runtime metadata, that the IATEOAS allows and add them inside the response ;).**
+If this is not desirable or even possible, then we can also abuse the case of runtime metadata, that the IATEOAS allows and add them inside the response ;)

 ##### 10.2.3.1.
 User resource